The Best Cheesy Garlic Mashed Potatoes

 These cheesy garlic mashed potatoes are seriously the best!
 Yukon gold potatoes are whipped with sharp white cheddar cheese, garlic, rosemary, and of course, plenty of melty butter for the ultimate cozy side dish.
 Plus they reheat like a dream so you can make them in advance!

 In a very real way, I believe that potatoes are one of the best foods to exist.
-Whether it’s French fries or potato chips, au gratin or domino potatoes, I want them in my face.
+Whether it’s French fries or potato chips, smashed fingerling potatoes or domino potatoes, I want them in my face.
 So it probably doesn’t need to be said that I have opinions on mashed potatoes.

 My thing with mashed potatoes is that they’re either the best thing you’ve ever put in your mouth or they are just very ok.
 After having my fair share of gummy, dry, grainy potatoes, I used a few tricks that I learned in culinary school to develop this recipe.
 And well, they’re basically perfect.
 Cheesy, garlicky, totally amazing.